Fresno State vs. UTEP New Mexico Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 UTEP Stats and Trends

-- The Miners have yet to cover the spread this year when underdogs by 11.5 points or more in three chances.
+- The Miners have been underdogs by 11.5 points or more three times this year and have not covered the spread once.

-- UTEP has gone over the point total in 54.5% of its opportunities this season (six times over 11 games with a set point total).
+- UTEP's games this year have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).

-- UTEP is 5-2 against the spread and 5-3 overall when the team records more than 20.3 points.
+- UTEP is 5-2 against the spread and 5-3 overall in games when it scores more than 20.3 points.

 - The Miners have 22 turnovers this season, equal to the number of takeaways for the Bulldogs.